 As it happened, this suited me fine.

-For some time, I’d been involved with a girl from university; a Canadian girl on exchange.
+For some time, I’d been involved with a Canadian girl.
 I was eager to keep hold of her.
 So I began an apprenticeship with Drayton and flew to Ottawa on a 6-month working holiday.

 6 months became a year, became 2 years, and so on.